TAST Week 30

 Beyond TAST Week 30

 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.
-Beyond TAST week 30 is Turkman Stitch which is great for creating broad lines, as once you get the hang of it, you can work it quickly.
-Some people classify it a type of double chain stitch.
+The stitch for Beyond TAST week 30 is Turkman Stitch.
+It is great for creating broad lines, as once you get the hang of it, you can work it quickly.
+Some people classify it as a type of double chain stitch.
 I can see why.
 Since Turkman Stitch is almost a member of the chain stitch family it holds all the advantages of a wide chain stitch such as being able to hold a curve well.

 If you work it on an even-weave fabric it is a very pleasing line but you can also use it in a more freeform manner by pushing out the side of the stitch so that it creates a line that is wider and then pulling in the sides to create a thinner line.
 As usual, I have a Turkman Stitch.
 Hopefully, I have given you a few ideas on how you might explore this stitch.

 Where to share your stitching samples for TAST week 30

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learnt.
 If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.

 Stitch a sample, photograph it, put in online on your blog, or share it in the TAST facebook group or where ever you hang out online.
 If you have a blog and want to share what you have done leave a comment with a link on the Lock stitch page, or the Turkman Stitch page.